Blue-Beaker/orangekvm-server/README.md

 Uses CH9329 chip to control keyboard and mouse.
 <b>Don't expose the server to public network without extra encryption.  </b>

+USB storage emulation: This server can use [USB Gadget Mass Storage](https://linux-sunxi.org/USB_Gadget/Mass_storage) to emulate a bootable USB drive.
+1. make sure your user running the server is able to `sudo modprobe g_mass_storage` with no password, or it will fail.
+2. Put images in `usbimages` folder.
+Images can be ISO(read-only) and raw image(read-write, can be created with `dd` command).
+3. Select the image from the dropdown menu in the web interface and click "load"
+Note: Other loaded USB Gadget modules may interference with this.

 Configuration:
 `[server]`:
 `address`: Server listen address.